groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 which could be started on the DSAS;

 - An OpenSSH server for connections to the DSAS,
+- An HTTPS repository for the files verified by the DSAS,
-- An ntpd client for setting the time of the machines, and
+- An ntpd client for setting the time of the machines,
-- A syslogd client for local and remote administration logs
+- A syslogd client for local and remote administration logs,
+- A server SNMPD to supply the status logs of the DSAS, and
 - An antivirus server

 ![Web server configuration menu](en/DSAS16.png)